SachaWheeler/sachawheeler.github.io/pipeline.md

 Currently sitting on shelves:
 * a simple single channel digital radio for my father (who has Alzheimer's)
-* a simple two-channel digital radio for my mother (who does not have Alzheimer's but is in her 80s nonetheless)
 * an 8x8x8 led cube - paused as I think of the application for it.
         I had wanted to reproduce in the led cube whatever is placed in a related box (of similar size); a 3d scanner of sorts.
 But I haven't